Peakboard/peakboard-templates.github.io/_templates/Script-Example-Processing-Keyboard-Entries/en.md

 ---
 layout: article
-title: Script Example for Processing Keyboard Entries
+title: script example for processing keyboard entries
 description:
   - This template shows how to handle keyboard entries in Peakboard.
 lang: en